 Share This Page

-Dr. Montojo was previously the Director of Life Sciences and the Director of Brain Initiatives at The Kavli Foundation, where she worked closely with the Kavli Institutes to advance science.
+Dr. Montojo serves on the Advisory Board of the Science Philanthropy Alliance and is a member of the U.S. National Institutes of Health BRAIN Initiative Neuroethics Working Group.
+She was previously the Director of Life Sciences and the Director of Brain Initiatives at The Kavli Foundation where she worked closely with the Kavli Institutes to advance science.
 Dr. Montojo has been deeply involved in catalytic efforts to advance neuroscience, including the U.S Brain Initiative and the International Brain Initiative (IBI).
-She served as an elected spokesperson for the IBI, giving talks at multiple scientific conferences such as the International Conference on Learning and Memory, the US National Institutes of Health Advisory Committee to the Director of NIH Working Group on BRAIN Initiative 2.0, and the UC Irvine Brain Initiative Launch.
+She served as an elected spokesperson for the IBI, giving talks at multiple scientific conferences such as the International Conference on Learning and Memory and the US National Institutes of Health Advisory Committee to the Director of NIH Working Group on BRAIN Initiative 2.0.
 She also contributes to publications on international neuroscience and neuroethics in editorials, articles, and perspectives.